peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 ![Connecting](cover.jpg)

 Recently I wanted to include 🤗 **Transformers** in a Rust voice assistant I was working on.
 It's muscle memory for me now to search for a pure Rust implementation of whatever I'm trying to do.
-Unfortunately, even though the machine learning landscape in Rust is gaining momentum, I couldn't find a crate that can load and run the specific set of models I needed on the **GPU**.<!-- more --> Specially the architectures currently popular on [Hugging Face](https://huggingface.co/).
+Unfortunately, even though the machine learning landscape in Rust is gaining momentum, I couldn't find a crate that can load and run the specific set of models I needed on the **GPU**.<!-- more --> Especially the architectures currently popular on [Hugging Face](https://huggingface.co/).
 By the end of this post, you will be able to make your Rust apps speak with an AI voice.

 If you're reading this in a couple of years, first check the state of the art on [Are we learning yet?](https://www.arewelearningyet.com/) The most capable projects currently are [🤗 candle](https://github.com/huggingface/candle), [burn](https://github.com/burn-rs/burn) and [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) Check them out first!
 Some may require conversion steps to be applied to each model, and not all models are supported.
 But if they support your workload, a pure Rust implementation should always be preferred.

 As much as I grumbled, I realized I needed to call Python code from Rust.
 To my pleasant surprise, doing so is simple with the awesome [PyO3](https://pyo3.rs) crate.
-This guide isn't anything complicated, it's aim is to save you (and even myself in a month or two) a few minutes of stumbling on how to fit these pieces together.
+This guide isn't anything complicated, it aims to save you (and even myself in a month or two) a few minutes of stumbling on how to fit these pieces together.

 The approach outlined here involves linking Python with your Rust binary.
 For the models to respond as quickly as possible they are loaded at startup in video memory (if present).
 Subsequently, the Rust code invokes a Python function responsible for inference.